 This because Edom, in addition to Midian, was one of the lands on the eastern shore of the Gulf of Aqaba.

 The original Greek translation of the Hebrew Old Testament, the Septuagint, was the first to implement the terminology Red Sea by substituting the Hebrew phrase, Yam Suph, with the Greek phrase, Erythra Thalassa.
 This was then interpreted to mean “Red Sea.”

-It is know though that the scholars who created the Septuagint translation were, in fact, Jewish Rabbis who knew how to read and write both Hebrew and Greek.
+It is known though that the scholars who created the Septuagint translation were, in fact, Jewish Rabbis who knew how to read and write both Hebrew and Greek.
 Could, then, there be a Hebrew meaning behind this Greek terminology?

 "The word edom meant red in ancient Semitic (Gen. 25:30).
 Therefore, the 'Sea of Edom' or 'Edom Sea' is clearly a contender for the origin of the name 'Red Sea.'
 It might explain why the Greeks translated it as Eurthra Thalassa, the Red Sea."